Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The best way to get into the pen is to put it in the freezer for about an hour.
 Take it out, and apply gentle heat with a crafter’s “embossing” heat gun like the one shown below.
 Apply the heat to the barrel only, protecting the section from the hot air blast.
 The freezer will have caused everything to contract slightly, and the heat will cause the barrel to expand, at the same time softening whatever adhesive is there.
 Monitor the temperature by using the “lip test”: stop frequently and touch the heated area to your lower lip.
 If it’s too hot, let it cool a bit; the ideal temperature is when it’s just bearable.
 At that point, you should be able to unscrew the section from the barrel using section pliers with a good squeeze.

 I took my Speedline Vacumatic Maxima’s filler apart to clean out most of a century’s worth of gunk, and my cat chose the wrong time to go dancing across my workbench.
 I picked up the pieces, but when I started to put the filler back together, I discovered that the little piece of metal that holds the filler together was gone.
 Can you sell me a replacement part?

-I checked with Richard and with Mike Kennedy, and neither of them has a retainer strip to sell.
+I checked with Mike Kennedy, and neither of us has a retainer strip to sell.
 (Parker’s patent calls this part the “pin.”)
 With that idea down the tubes, it turns out that you can make one very easily, and Mike told me how he makes them.
 Here’s a 3-D cutaway drawing of the filler:

 Good hobby shops carry metal strips, sheets, rods, and tubes made by K&S Precision Metals, and you can also find K&S materials online.
 What you need is a stainless steel strip " (12.7 mm) wide by 12" (30.5 cm) long, 0.012" (0.3 mm) thick.
 The K&S stock number is 87151.